jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Organize data in key value, to easy the hashing.
 * Value can be an object and let the client being able to interpret.

-For example MongoDB uses mongos on each app server to distribute the data among a replica set.
-Replica sets are managed by primary server and secondary servers to manage shards.
+For example MongoDB uses `mongos` on each app server to distribute the data among a replica set.
+Replica sets are managed by primary server and secondary servers manage shards.
-In case of primary server, the secondary servers will elect a new primary.
-Primary looks like SPOF, but the recover quickly via the secondary taking the lead.
+In case of primary server fails, the secondary servers will elect a new primary.
+Primary looks like a SPOF, but it recovers quickly via the secondary taking the lead.
 Need at least 3 servers to elect a primary.
 Traffic is partitioning according to a scheme, which is saved in a config servers.

-Cassandra uses node rings, a shard is replicated multiple times to other nodes, but each node is a primary of a shard.
+[Cassandra](../data/cassandra.md) uses node rings, a shard is replicated multiple times to other nodes, but each node is a primary of a shard.
 So data needs to be fully replicated, and eventually will be consistent.

 Resharding is a challenge for the database.